Do You Need a Humidifier in Your Residential Custom Wine Cellar?

 Ideal Temperature and Humidity Levels for Proper Storage of Wines

-In the past, winemakers built their wine cellars in caves and underground spaces.
+In the past, winemakers built their wine storage rooms in caves and underground spaces.
 This is because these locations have a naturally cool and humid environment that are conducive for storing and aging wines.
 Today’s wine storage builders construct residential and commercial cellars with the goal of replicating the same levels of temperature and humidity in those caves and underground spaces.

 Most, if not all, collectors understand the importance of keeping wines in a cool storage space.
-But, not all wine enthusiasts know that they need to make sure that the cellar is also humid.
+But, not all wine enthusiasts know that they need to make sure that the refrigerated wine cellar is also humid.
 The ideal humidity level in a wine room is within 50% to 70%.
 Together with an ideal temperature of 45 to 55 degrees Fahrenheit, the right level of humidity will create a cool and damp atmosphere that is perfect for storing and aging wines.

 Now that you know that humidity is an essential factor for proper wine storage, the next question to ask is: Why is humidity so important?